Caso Avícola Villalobos

 /Sep 20 2022

-The Constitutional Court, in its ruling of September 20, 2022, upheld the denial of amparo and established that the extinctive prescription claim over dividends filed by Inversiones Torre Nova, S.A. against Lisa, S.A. must be resolved through equity arbitration under the corporate charter, definitively closing the ordinary judicial path.
+The Constitutional Court, in its <doc id="gua-01161-2018-00566-2022-09-20-a" /> of September 20, 2022, upheld the denial of amparo and established that the extinctive prescription claim over dividends filed by Inversiones Torre Nova, S.A. against Lisa, S.A. must be resolved through equity arbitration under the corporate charter, definitively closing the ordinary judicial path.

 Overview

-Inversiones Torre Nova, S.A. filed an ordinary action for extinctive prescription against Lisa, S.A., seeking to extinguish the obligation to pay dividends decreed at the annual ordinary general shareholders' assembly of May 24, 2012.
-Lisa, S.A. raised a preliminary exception of incompetence based on the arbitration clause in Torre Nova's articles of incorporation.
-The Eleventh Civil Court of First Instance upheld the incompetence exception on December 3, 2019, directing the parties to equity arbitration.
-The First Civil and Commercial Court of Appeals, the Supreme Court of Justice, and the Constitutional Court successively confirmed this decision, definitively closing the ordinary judicial path for Torre Nova's claim.
+Inversiones Torre Nova, S.A. filed an ordinary action for extinctive prescription against Lisa, S.A., seeking to extinguish the obligation to pay dividends decreed at the ordinary general shareholders' assembly of May 24, 2012.
+Lisa, S.A. raised a preliminary exception of incompetence grounded in the arbitration clause of Torre Nova's articles of incorporation, and on December 3, 2019 the Eleventh Civil Court of First Instance upheld it, directing the parties to equity arbitration.
+The First Chamber of the Court of Appeals confirmed that decision in its <doc id="gua-01161-2018-00566-2021-02-05-a" /> of February 5, 2021, and the Constitutional Court upheld the denial of Torre Nova's subsequent amparo in its <doc id="gua-01161-2018-00566-2022-09-20-a" /> of September 20, 2022.
+The ordinary judicial path for Torre Nova's prescription claim is now definitively closed, leaving equity arbitration as the only available forum.

 I. Ordinary Action and Incompetence Exception

-Inversiones Torre Nova, S.A. filed an ordinary action for extinctive, negative, or liberatory prescription against Lisa, S.A., seeking a declaration that the obligation to pay dividends decreed at the annual ordinary general shareholders' assembly of May 24, 2012 had prescribed.
-Torre Nova alleged that five years elapsed without Lisa collecting the dividends.
+Relying on the ordinary general shareholders' assembly of May 24, 2012, Inversiones Torre Nova, S.A. filed an ordinary action for extinctive, negative, or liberatory prescription against Lisa, S.A., asking the court to declare that the obligation to pay the dividends decreed at that assembly had prescribed because five years had elapsed without Lisa collecting them.

 Torre Nova's claim as a mechanism to extinguish dividends owed.
 The extinctive prescription action sought to eliminate through litigation the obligation to pay dividends owed to Lisa, S.A.
-This claim is part of the pattern of legal actions filed by entities in the Avícola Villalobos Group aimed at preventing Lisa from exercising its shareholder rights and collecting the dividends to which it is entitled.
+The claim forms part of the pattern of actions filed by entities in the Avícola Villalobos Group to prevent Lisa from exercising its shareholder rights and collecting the dividends to which it is entitled.

 II.
 Appeal Before the First Chamber of the Court of Appeals

-The First Chamber of the Court of Appeals, Civil and Commercial Division, in its ruling of February 5, 2021, dismissed the appeal and confirmed the first-instance ruling.
-The Court examined public deed number 89 under Article 186 of the Code of Civil and Commercial Procedure, verified that clause twenty-five establishes equity arbitration as the mandatory mechanism, and cited Constitutional Court jurisprudence (Case No. 387-2010) on party autonomy in arbitration and the displacement of judicial competence to the arbitrator.
-The Court condemned Torre Nova to costs.
+The First Chamber of the Court of Appeals, Civil and Commercial Division, dismissed the appeal and confirmed the first-instance ruling in its <doc id="gua-01161-2018-00566-2021-02-05-a" /> of February 5, 2021.
+Examining public deed number 89 under Article 186 of the Code of Civil and Commercial Procedure, the Chamber verified that clause twenty-five establishes equity arbitration as the mandatory mechanism and cited Constitutional Court jurisprudence (Case No. 387-2010) on party autonomy in arbitration and the displacement of judicial competence to the arbitrator.
+The Chamber condemned Torre Nova to costs.

 III.
 Amparo Before the Supreme Court and the Constitutional Court

-Torre Nova filed a constitutional amparo against the appellate ruling, alleging violation of its rights to equality and effective judicial protection.
-The Supreme Court of Justice, Chamber of Amparo and Impeachment, denied the amparo as manifestly inadmissible on February 1, 2022.
-Torre Nova appealed to the Constitutional Court.
+Torre Nova then filed a constitutional amparo against the appellate ruling, alleging violation of its rights to equality and effective judicial protection.
+The Supreme Court of Justice, Chamber of Amparo and Impeachment, denied the amparo as manifestly inadmissible on February 1, 2022, and Torre Nova appealed to the Constitutional Court.

-Lisa, S.A. succeeded in having the extinctive prescription claim over dividends definitively excluded from the ordinary courts, requiring it to proceed solely through arbitration under Torre Nova's corporate charter.
+Lisa, S.A. secured the definitive exclusion of the extinctive prescription claim over its dividends from the ordinary courts, leaving Torre Nova to proceed, if at all, solely through equity arbitration under its own corporate charter.

 Outlook

-The case is resolved in the ordinary courts.
-The extinctive prescription claim was definitively excluded from the judicial system at every level, including amparo.
-Any attempt by Torre Nova to extinguish by prescription the dividend payment obligation owed to Lisa must proceed through equity arbitration.
+The case is resolved in the ordinary courts, where the extinctive prescription claim was definitively excluded at every level, including amparo.
+Any attempt by Torre Nova to extinguish by prescription the dividend payment obligation owed to Lisa must now proceed through equity arbitration.